 As one climbs above 8,000 feet, the atmospheric pressure starts to fall noticeably.
 With every breath you take, less oxygen reaches your blood.
 Your body copes by breathing harder and longer.
-When you are climbing uphill, this is more acute.
-Persistent increased breathing builds up carbon dioxide in the blood.
+When you are climbing this case is acute.
+Persistent short breathing builds up carbon dioxide in the blood.

-As you climb higher your body acclimatizes naturally to the decreasing oxygen.
+As you climb higher your body acclimatizes naturally to the decreasing oxygen levels.
 Your body builds up a ‘zone of tolerance’ – where it can function normally even with the decreased oxygen.
 This zone of tolerance moves up as your body acclimatizes to the higher altitudes.
-However, when the build up of carbon dioxide is beyond your zone of tolerance your body reacts and you fall sick.
+However, when the build-up of carbon dioxide is beyond your zone of tolerance the body reacts and you fall sick.
 This is high altitude sickness.

-It is accompanied with symptoms of feeling lightheaded, nausea and an unbearable headache.
+It is accompanied by symptoms of feeling lightheaded, nausea and an unbearable headache.
 Acute Mountain Sickness can escalate quickly which can be fatal if not treated in time.

 Statistically, it is observed that fitter trekkers are more likely to be affected by Acute Mountain Sickness.
-The bottom line is that physical fitness (cardio and muscle endurance) is critical to safely complete a trek while enjoying every moment of it.
-However, it also predisposes the person to gain altitude much faster than what can be tolerated by the body.
-While the general thumb rule is that you should not gain more than 1000 ft/day, with my experience, I have added a few more lines to it.
+However, the bottom line is that physical fitness (cardio and muscle endurance) is critical to completing a trek while enjoying it.

-- Gain an average of only 100 ft per hour.
-Which means, if on a given day, the route demands a gain of 1000 ft, the total time between the campsites should be about 10 hours —including breaks along the way.
-Therefore start early.
+a.
+Gain an average of only 100 ft per hour: If on a given day, the route demands a gain of 1000 ft, the total time between the campsites should be about 10 hours including breaks along the way.
+Therefore it is mandatory to start early.

-- Take a 15 min break after gaining every 300 ft.
-The break should include deep breathing, hydration, as well as some high energy snack like dry fruits/energy bar/etc.
+b.
+Take a 15 min break after gaining every 300 ft.
+The breaks should include deep breathing, hydration, as well as some high energy snacks such as dry fruits, energy bar, etc.

-At higher altitudes, especially if the trek is on a cold and dry day, the body looses an enormous amount of water through perspiration (which does not show), and through breath.
-However, the cold inhibits the sensation of thirst.
+At higher altitudes, especially if the trek is on a cold and dry day, the body loses an enormous amount of water through perspiration which is not really visible.
+The cold temperatures, on the other hand, inhibit the sensation of thirst.
 The resultant dehydration can trigger symptoms of Acute Mountain Sickness.
-Therefore I came up with a very simple run-time test.
+Therefore to prevent this, I came up with a very simple run-time test.

-- On the trek, continuously monitor the color of your urine.
-If it is clear, you are fine.
-If it starts to turn yellow, the body is getting dehydrated.
+a.
+On the trek, continuously monitor the colour of your urine.
+If it is clear white to pale yellow, you are fine.
+If it starts to turn yellowish en-route, the body is getting dehydrated.
 Immediately start a cycle of hydration.
-Remember that drinking two liters of water in one go is not a good idea.
+Remember that gulping down litres of water in one go is not a good idea.
 Sip your water gradually and for a longer duration for it to absorb effectively.

 3. The Englishman diet

 The body is stressed at very high levels on multiple fronts on a high altitude trek.
 It is not the best of times to stress it by incorrect food choices.
-You should eat a proper breakfast, lunch evening snack and dinner- in addition to energy bars/dry fruits along the way.
+You should eat a proper breakfast, lunch, evening snack and dinner- in addition to energy bars/dry fruits along the way.
 Read this article for more food ideas.

-4. A big fat NO to alcohol and smoking
+4. A Big NO to Alcohol and Smoking

 5. Mineral Balance